alirezatc/spotify-hits/README.md

 # SpotifyHit
 This project uses Angular 8 and TypeScript to generate a list of top songs.
+It has features such as filtering the songs, showing songs rating, and song description.

 It uses an api from [Kaggle](https://www.kaggle.com/leonardopena/top50spotify2019)

 Used Techniques are as follows: